 To keep things as simple as possible, let's go over the 2 types of metabolism when we exercise…aerobic and anaerobic.
 It is essential you have a basic understanding of these 2 processes so my practical recommendations later on make the most sense.

 1. Aerobic Metabolism– The greek root of “aerobic” comes from “aer” which means air or oxygen.
-Aerobic metabolism requires both glucose and oxygen to produce between 36-38 energy molecules called ATP.
+Aerobic metabolism involves the combustion (or burning) of glucose, fats and amino acids, in the presence of oxygen (“aer”), to produce between 36-38 energy molecules called ATP.
 The byproducts of aerobic metabolism are CO2 (carbon dioxide) and water.
+The site for aerobic metabolism are the mitochondria, which are the energy-producing power stations inside your cells.

 Exercises where you breathe a little heavy, but not too heavy are in the aerobic zone.
 This could be a fast walk, light jog, or a swim.
 It's an exercise that you can do while breathing mostly through your nose.
 You can carry on a conversation with some effort, but no huffing and puffing is necessary.

 Anaerobic exercises tend to be short and high intensity like heavy weightlifting, sprinting, interval training, or cross-fit style workouts.
 These are exercises that are inherently uncomfortable and you can't do them just breathing through your nose.
-You will be huffing and puffing through your mouth and if you were talking to someone you'd only be able to get out 2-3 words at a time…”Hey Joe–>(exhale-exhale)–>how's it going?–>(exhale-exhale)…I'm great”
+You will be huffing and puffing through your mouth and if you were talking to someone you'd only be able to get out 2-3 words at a time…”Hey Joe–>(exhale-exhale)–>how's it going?–>(exhale-exhale)…I'm great.”
+Metabolically these workouts burn a smaller proportion of fat and a larger proportion of glucose.

 A key point I want to make is that if you are mostly sedentary and not used to working out, a simple jog, a brisk walk or even climbing a few flights of stairs might be anaerobic activities where you're breathing mostly through your mouth.